zykrah/firmware-scripts/README.md

 - 11: Col

 > **Note**: The name of the board can also be edited in KLE

+> **Note**: Rotated layouts are currently not tested/fully supported.
+If you want to use this tool with layouts with rotated keys, I would recommend doing the whole thing in two separate 'steps'.
+Once with a simplified, non-rotated KLE (ie in a grid) to generate the keymap.c, info.json, etc. And the second time you can use your rotated KLE for the VIA/L json.

 Example of the initial board being converted as per above guidelines: